Article Badge Image

 Finally, it's worth noting that when you owe the IRS, you must file by the normal tax filing deadline.

-However, if you don't owe any money to the IRS, you do not have to meet the regular filing deadline but you will forfeit your tax refund if you wait longer than three years to file for a given tax period.
+However, if you don't owe any money to the IRS, you do not have to meet the regular filing deadline, and your tax refund will be forfeited if you wait longer than three years to file for a given tax period.

 How to Adjust Your Tax Withholding

-In order to adjust your tax withholding, you will have to complete a new W-4 form with your employer.
+To adjust your tax withholding, you must complete a new W-4 form with your employer.

-You can ask your employer for a copy of this form or you can obtain it directly from the IRS website.
+You can ask your employer for a copy of this form or obtain it directly from the IRS website.

 Nowadays, many employers even allow you to adjust your withholding with an online version of the W-4 form through an employee web portal.
-This can make it easy to access and update the form as often as you need to.
+This can make it easy to access and update the form as often as needed.

 Use the IRS withholding calculator to help you determine the best way to complete this form based on your financial goals.